-(11) If multiple sets of nomination papers are filed for a candidate to the same office, the State Board of appropriate election authority or Elections, election official where the petitions are filed shall within 2 business days notify the candidate of his or her multiple petition filings and that the candidate has 3 business days after receipt of the notice to notify the State Board of Elections, appropriate election authority or local election official that he or she may cancel prior sets of petitions.
-If the candidate notifies the State Board of Elections, appropriate election authority or local election official, the last set of petitions filed shall be the only petitions to be considered valid by the

-1 State Board of Elections, election authority or local election official.
-If the candidate fails to notify the 2 State Board of Elections, election authority or local 3 4 election official then only the first set of petitions 5 filed shall be valid and all subsequent petitions shall be void.
-6
+- (11) If multiple sets of nomination papers are filed for a candidate to the same office, the State Board of Elections, appropriate election authority or election official where the petitions are filed shall within 2 business days notify the candidate of his or her multiple petition filings and that the candidate has 3 business days after receipt of the notice to notify the State Board of Elections, appropriate election authority or local election official that he or she may cancel prior sets of petitions.
+If the candidate notifies the State Board of Elections, appropriate election authority or local election official, the last set of petitions filed shall be the only petitions to be considered valid by the State Board of Elections, election authority or local election official.
+If the candidate fails to notify the State Board of Elections, election authority or local election official then only the first set of petitions filed shall be valid and all subsequent petitions shall be void. - (12) All nominating petitions shall be available for public inspection and shall be preserved for a period of not less than 6 months.